jraleman/cv/index.md

 > - Implementing ethical AI guidelines and practices, ensuring that all AI deployments comply with legal standards and ethical considerations, focusing on transparency, fairness, and accountability in AI applications.

-> - Managing and preprocessing large datasets to ensure the data is suitable for use in AI models.
+> - Preprocessing large datasets to ensure the data is suitable for use in AI models.
 This includes cleaning, normalizing, and segmenting data to improve model accuracy and efficiency.

 > - Developing and implementing algorithms that drive AI systems, ensuring they can perform tasks such as classification, regression, clustering, or more complex decision-making processes.

 > - Deploying AI models into production environments, ensuring they are scalable, maintainable, and secure.
 This also includes setting up the necessary infrastructure for running AI models in real-time environments.

-> - Coming up with innovative business ideas and validating their potential through research and testing.

-> - Developed a comprehensive business plan outlining the company's mission, goals, target market, and marketing strategy.

-> - Overseeing the creation of the company's products or services and ensuring they meet customer needs and market demands.

-> - Creating and managing a budget for the technology infrastructure, including software, hardware, and personnel costs.

 > - Creating a roadmap for technology infrastructure that aligns with the company's business goals and objectives.

-> - Designing the overall system architecture and ensuring it's scalable, secure, and aligned with industry best practices.
+> - Managing a budget for the technology infrastructure, including software, hardware, and personnel costs.

 > - Keeping up with the latest developments in AI research and technologies to incorporate cutting-edge solutions into existing and future projects.